tensojka/patterns/README.md

 MIT

-Wikipedia data used in this project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-The Wikipedia dumps were obtained from [Wikimedia Downloads](https://dumps.wikimedia.org/).
-Wikipedia content is contributed by volunteers and is © Wikipedia contributors.
+Wikipedia and Wiktionary data used in this project is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The Wikipedia and Wiktionary dumps were obtained from [Wikimedia Downloads](https://dumps.wikimedia.org/).
+Wikipedia and Wiktionary content is contributed by volunteers and is © Wikipedia and Wiktionary contributors.

 ## Author